 The County's Housing Element was adopted in 2015, and covers the 2015-2023 housing cycle.
-In 2021, the County will update the Housing Element to cover the 2023-2031 housing cycle.
+Concurrent with this General Plan Update, the County will update the Housing Element to cover the 2023-2031 housing cycle.

 The General Plan includes the following elements